Last updated on 2026-03-12

 Program Overview

 Humber’s Plumbing Techniques certificate program is a comprehensive introduction to the plumbing trade.
-This program equips students with essential skills and knowledge, covering the basics of plumbing theory, code, and blueprints.
-Students will also gain significant hands-on experience, which is crucial for a successful career in plumbing.
-Upon completion, graduates will be well-prepared to pursue various opportunities within the plumbing industry, making this program an excellent starting point for aspiring plumbers.
+This program equips students with essential knowledge and skills, covering the basics of plumbing theory, code, and blueprints, while also providing significant hands-on experience.
+Upon completion, graduates will be well-prepared to pursue a career in the plumbing industry, having gained the necessary skills to excel in various plumbing roles.

 Program Structure